For attendees from around the world, Hawaiʻi’s history offers a wealth of inspiration:

-Learning that Hawaii’s discovery by Polynesians occurred following a 2,000-mile oceanic canoe journey makes what may have seemed impossible suddenly achievable
+Learning that Hawaiʻi’s discovery by Polynesians occurred following a 2,000-mile oceanic canoe voyage, using the stars above as a map and Native ancestral ingenuity makes what may have seemed impossible suddenly achievable

-Discovering that literal meaning of aloha is “the presence of breath” brings attendees into the moment like never before
+Discovering the literal meaning of aloha is “the presence of breath” brings attendees into the moment like never before

-And the powerful stories of how, in 1810, King Kamehameha I brought the islands together under one unified kingdom inspire ambition, achievement and new heights in leadership.
+And the powerful stories of how, by 1810, King Kamehameha I brought the islands together under one unified kingdom inspire ambition, achievement and new heights in leadership.

 Relics of Yesteryear

 Every island holds opportunities for historic exploration.
 To name just a few:

 On the island of Hawaiʻi, Hawaiʻi Volcanoes National Park is home to more than 23,000 petroglyph images carved into the lava rock